apache/mesos/docs/high-availability-framework-guide.md

 	* `slaveLost` callback
 	* `executorLost` callback for each custom executor that was running on the agent
-	* `TASK_LOST` status updates for each task that was runniong on the agent
+	* `TASK_LOST` status updates for each task that was running on the agent

 	>NOTE: None of these callbacks or updates are reliably delivered by the master.
 For example if the master or scheduler fails over or there is a network connection issue during the delivery